nginx-le/nginx-le/README.md

 ## Examples

-- [Reverse proxy](https://github.com/umputun/nginx-le/tree/master/example/reverse-proxy) with ports to host mapping.
+- [Reverse proxy](https://github.com/umputun/nginx-le/tree/master/example/webrtc) for WebRTC solutions, where you need multiple ports on one domain to reach different services behind your `nginx-le` container.